Meriam Library(opens in new window)

 Accessible Technology Services (TEIN)(opens in new window)

-Use of metalanguage is another strategy that helps facilitate development of academic language (and language in general).
-Metalanguage refers to learning experiences that explicitly engage students in thinking (and speaking!) about the language and their understanding of it.
+Research-based strategies, including the use of metalanguage—encouraging students to think and talk about language itself—can further enhance learning.
 This may look like discussions that connect the meaning of new vocabulary to prior vocabulary knowledge possessed by students.
 This could look like students talking about how or why language conventions are useful or confusing.
 There are many ways in which we can engage students in metalanguage tasks.
+These strategies may vary in effectiveness depending on the student, context, and learning goals, but when thoughtfully applied, they create inclusive and supportive classrooms that foster language growth for all learners.

 Examine selected research on academic language development: